 In order to show potential customers they can trust you, give them examples of previous good work.
 Never fabricate testimonials.
 You should provide contact details of the person who gave the testimonial (with their approval).
 If you don’t have any testimonials, ask for them!
 Email your customers asking for feedback on your service and/or business.
 You can provide them an incentive, even if it’s simply giving them credit.

 (Check out our Success Stories)

 The blog is where the heart of your company lies.
 Be super clear about who you are talking to and how you are going to talk to them.
 Find a problem, create a solution, and get the solution in front of your audience.
 Make sure your blog is thoroughly organized and satisfies the reason a user visited your blog in the first place.
 It should be easy to go through older blog posts.
 Provide a search option and categorize your archived posts.

 Your contact information should be in more places than just the contact page.
 But if someone is looking for your contact info directly, they should be able to find it quickly and easily.
 Include your business name, the physical address, mailing address, contact telephone numbers, email, and social media profile links.

-Download our Website Cheatsheet, a checklist for all crucial website components that every successful business has and join the KRose Marketing Community on Facebook to stay in the loop with other supportive entrepreneurs.
+Download our Website Cheatsheet, a checklist for all crucial website components that every successful business has and like KRose Marketing on Facebook to stay in the loop with other supportive entrepreneurs.